DFE-Digital/tra-digital-design-history/app/posts/qualifications-service/2024-03-25-govuk-one-login-requirements.md

 - identity verification and connecting to a teaching record
 - personal information used by the service which GOV.UK One Login does not provide

+There are 3 overarching steps:
+1. GOV.UK One Login authentication, for signing in each time
+2. GOV.UK One Login identity verification, one time
+3. DfE connecting to a teaching record, one time

 ## Additional requirements for connecting to a teaching record

 When a user signs in via GOV.UK One Login and verifies their identity, we get their: